jasonkuo41/CellWars.Threading.AsyncLock/README.md

     }
 }
 ```
-We suggest that for classes that utilizes `AsyncLock` should stop using `lock` all together, instead, use the synchronous API provided by `AsyncLock`.
+For synchronous function calls that need to acquire the same lock of any other asynchronous functions, please use the synchronous API provided by `AsyncLock`.

+> Note 1 : If your synchronous calls needs to acquire different locks then other asynchronous calls, you should use `lock` instead

+> Note 2 : Sychronous locks in current implementation uses SpinWait as quick way of waiting the lock before actually returning a new Task object.
+This makes quick sychronous calls still performant

 ```c#
 public void LockContent() {